MShawnDillon/webdev-win/README.md

 share ultimately don't exist except in your own little world.)

-The 'push.default' setting is set to 'simple' to match a new default setting that has yet to be introduced, and prevents spurious [warning messages][GitPushDefaultWarning] that advertises this upcoming change.
+The 'push.default' setting is set to 'simple' to match a new default setting that has yet to be introduced, and prevents a confusing/alarming [warning message][GitPushDefaultWarning] that advertises this upcoming change.

 The 'alias.serve' and 'alias.hub' settings are new (to me, at least).
 Git never ceases to surprise and amaze me.
 Like the original poster of [this